mitre-public/commons/README.md

   - Adding new `DynamoMetricTree` (requires Java 17)
 - Reduce entire git history to 1 "Initial Commit"
 - Add CI/CD pipeline that publishes to maven central

+### Tasks
+- TranslatingConsumer needs a getter for each component
+- FilteredConsumer needs a getter for each component
+- TwoWayConsumer needs a getter foe each component
+- Interpolator needs to work across the international date line (e.g. where longitudes have a cliff)

 ### Points of Contact